Woods Library, Canandaigua (October 2011, thanks to Peter Keng)

 Short Bio

-Chen Ding's research focuses on the scientific foundation of computer memory, in particular, locality theory and optimization and their use in programming with hardware or software cache systems to minimize data movement which is the main bottleneck limiting the performance and power efficiency of modern systems from handhelds to GPUs to supercomputers.
+Chen Ding's research investigates the scientific foundation of computer memory, focusing on locality theory and optimization.
+These principles are used to program hardware and software caches to reduce data movement, which is the key bottleneck limiting the performance and power efficiency of modern systems, including handheld devices, GPUs, and supercomputers.
 His work received the NSF CAREER award (2003) and the inaugural Young Investigator Award from DOE (2002).
 He was a Visiting Researcher at Microsoft Research and a Visiting Associate Professor at MIT EECS (2007).
 He teaches compilers, programming languages, parallel and distributed systems, collaborative software design, logic foundations, and computer organization.

 Research ( my ORCiD page with lists of grants (NSF) and publications, prior work, funding sources)

-Computer memory is not uniform but hierarchical, and the fast memory is dynamically managed (often as caches) and shared.
-The field of locality research is concerned with the analysis and optimization of the memory hierarchy.
-It is most often used to solve the following three problems:
+Computer memory is not uniform but hierarchical, with fast memory dynamically managed (often as caches) and shared.
+The field of locality research focuses on analyzing and optimizing the memory hierarchy.
+Locality research addresses the following three challenges:

 • Data movement: Computer architects design on-chip caches to minimize the number of cache misses.